 Think of the skills section as your visibility tool.

-Recruiters often search using keywords, so make sure your skills reflect the roles you’re targeting, not just everything you’ve ever done.
+Recruiters often search LinkedIn using keywords, so make sure your skills reflect the roles you’re targeting – not just everything you’ve ever done.
+If your profile is full of skills from a previous career chapter that’s no longer relevant, it can actually dilute your message.

-If you’re transitioning into a new role or industry in the Netherlands, this section becomes even more important.
+If you’re transitioning into a new role or industry in the Netherlands, this section becomes especially important.
 It helps position you for where you’re going, not just where you’ve been.
+Look at job descriptions for the roles you want and make sure the key terms show up in your skills section.

 5. Be present, not perfect